What Does it Mean for your Organization?

 Electronic messages may be sent only to recipients that have already opted in with express consent or have published contact information online or given you a business card (implied consent).

-The Sport Law & Strategy Group's LeeAnn Cupidio wrote a comprehensive blogpost about the CASL's effect on sport organizations and Kathy Hare followed up with a blogpost on the CASL's effect on Registered Canadian Amateur Athletic Associations.
+The Sport Law's LeeAnn Cupidio wrote a comprehensive blogpost about the CASL's effect on sport organizations and Kathy Hare followed up with a blogpost on the CASL's effect on Registered Canadian Amateur Athletic Associations.
 Both posts give a great background to whether your organization also has to send these consent messages to members, newsletter subscribers, and business partners.